valyahoo/template/readme.md

 > :bulb: API Logic Server reads your schema, and creates an executable, customizable project.
 Let's explore the sample now.

 &nbsp;

-### About this Exploration

-The fastest way - _with no install_ - is to follow the Exploration Guide (below) to:

-* Open this empty project in Codespaces
-* Use `ApiLogicServer create` to create the sample application
-* Use the Tutorial to review:
-    * The created UI and API
-    * Customizing the UI and API with the VSCode editor and debugger
-    * Adding Business Logic with the VSCode editor, and debugging it

-&nbsp;
 ---